walaber-ent/pgrc-mod/docs/_posts/2024-11-01-vertex-lighting-in-blender.markdown

 In this method, lighting is calculated in real-time casting realistic shadows from 1 or more light sources.
 This is great because it's dynamic: you can move the light source and everything updates immediately!
 Requires a lot of CPU and GPU processing power.

 ### Recent History: Lightmaps
 In this method, lighting is pre-calculated ahead of time using a tool, which calculates very high quality shadows and shading, but is not dynamic.
 This is achieved with "lightmaps" which are special textures that contain the lighting information for the scene.
 Objects are rendered with their normal textures + mixed with these special lighting textures.
-Takes almost no CPU or GPU processing power, but uses a lot of memeory for the (comapritively) high resolution lightmap textures.
+Takes almost no CPU or GPU processing power, but uses a lot of memeory for the (comparitively) high resolution lightmap textures.

 ### Ancient History: Vertex Colors
 Now we find ourself in the Sega Saturn age.
-We don't have enough CPU or GPU power to do realtime shadow calculations for an entire scene, and we don't have enough (texture) memory to store lightmaps.
+We don't have enough CPU or GPU power to do realtime shadow calculations for an entire scene, and we don't have enough memory to store lightmaps.
 However, each vertex in our 3D environment can store a color in addition to texture coordinates!
 The colors are also blended between each vertex across the face (triangle / quad) that they share with their neighboring vertices.
 Using this, we can mix the color from the main texture with the vertex colors to get some change in lighting across the scene!

 This is the technique that PGRC uses for all of its built-in tracks.

 ### Setting up and mainpulating Vertex Colors in Blender

 Here is an example of a single "tile" of parking garage environment from the game.
-It's an 8m x 8m square, sibdivided twice, so each "quad" in the model is a 2 meter x 2 meter square:
+It's an 8m x 8m square, subdivided twice, so each "quad" in the model is a 2 meter x 2 meter square:

 ![base mesh](../../../assets/images/vert-lighting-base-mesh.jpg)